grandseiken/foundryvtt-multilevel-tokens/README.md

+*This is the original repository for Multilevel Tokens, but it's no longer maintained.
+It's now being developed by Bentheos [here](https://github.com/BeneosBattlemaps/Beneos-Multilevel-Tokens).*

 # Multilevel Tokens module for Foundry VTT

 This module for FoundryVTT adds several helpful token automation features, particularly (but not only) suited to maps with multiple levels.